-It is highly recommended you have insurance for your items while they are stored in a facility.
-If you do already have home insurance coverage, you will need to provide proof of your insurance policy on the day of move-in.
+It is recommended you have insurance for your items while they are in storage.
+If you already have home insurance coverage, you will need to provide proof of your insurance policy on the day of move-in.
 If you need insurance for your storage rental, check out Safestor® – Self Storage Insurance.
 U-Haul provides affordable and flexible insurance options for our storage customers.

 Your U-Haul storage center requires you to use a disc style lock.
 Bring your own or purchase one from U-Haul online or in stores at a discount price for storage customers.